 The Armoury museum building, included to the Grand Kremlin Palace Complex on the project of architect K.A.
 Ton, was erected in 1844-1851 on the place of the dismantled Stables Court in the 17th century.

 The architecture of the Armoury Ð¡hamber is close to the Grand Kremlin Palace.
-The two-storeyed construction is placed on thick basement of variable height.
-Details styled in the 17th century manner were used in the façades’ décor, but in contradistinction to the 17th century style they are free of coldness and meagreness.
-The main adornment of the façades are white-stone carved columns with juicy vegetable ornament.
-However, the sameness of the silhouette make the palace ensemble rather inexpressive.
+The two-storeyed construction is placed on a thick basement of variable height.
+Details styled in a 17th-century manner were used in the façades’ décor, but in contradistinction to the 17th-century style, they are free of coldness and meagreness.
+The main adornment of the façades is white-stone carved columns with juicy vegetable ornament.
+However, the sameness of the silhouette makes the palace ensemble rather inexpressive.

 The present-day exposition was created in 1986.
-Nine Armoury halls exhibit Russian and Foreign jewelry articles of the 12th-19th centuries, armoury and weapons, state regalia, royal carriages, garbs and other artware.
+On display in nine halls are Russian and foreign jewellery pieces of the 12th-19th centuries, arms and armour, state regalia, royal carriages, garment and other artware.